nefarius/IgorBot/README.md

 ### Optional: Initial config via appsettings

-If `Bot.Guilds` is present in `appsettings.json` or `appsettings.Production.json`, guild configs are migrated once to MongoDB on startup.
+If `Bot:Guilds` is present in `appsettings.json` or `appsettings.Production.json`, guild configs are migrated once to MongoDB on startup. (.NET uses colon-separated key paths for nested config, e.g., `Bot:Guilds` in appsettings.)
 Afterwards all config lives in MongoDB.
 You can still add new guilds via `/config setup` in Discord.

 ### Discord server preparations